Mehasseb/fwd-proxy/README.md

 - Support basic authentication static username/password.
 - Support SSL pumping.
-- Support ICAP integration for the related file types **Default configuration includes proxy for**
+- Support ICAP integration for the related file types

-- assets.publishing.service.gov.uk.glasswall-icap.com
-- gov.uk.glasswall-icap.com
-- www.gov.uk.glasswall-icap.com
-- Built-in GW Rebuild ICAP service, can be change by setting **ICAP_URL** in `gwproxy.env`
--
-## Preparation

-We needed to check the website requests to check domains of interest, (domains that should be proxied), which typically are:

-- Website main domain and www subdomain (if applicable)

-- Domains used in redirects between website pages (example: authentication redirections)

-- Domains that hosts files that should be rebuilt against Glasswall rebuild engine
--

 ### Finding domains of interest